If you are hoping to sell your home quickly, make sure to properly prepare, clean and stage your home.

 How do I Stage a Home Myself?

-We have consultants that can come in and give you specific advice on how to place furniture and accessories.
+We have staging consultants that provide specific guidance and home staging tips on how to place furniture and accessories.
 This will give your home extra marketability to get you under contract faster and hopefully at a higher price.

-You will receive a homework list with many suggestions for improving the flow and impact in your home, if necessary.
+Our stagers will provide a homework list with many suggestions for improving the flow in your home, if necessary.
 You can pull trendy colors into your home with extra pillows or an accent wall to appeal to more potential buyers.
 You can also follow the staging tips below.

 Don’t have the time to stage?
 Our stagers are happy to do that for you.